innovationfleet/cca_for_splunk/automation_readiness.md

 Necessary packages installed on operating system
 * rsync
 * git
+* openssl

 ### Splunk Enterprise version
 When it comes to determining which Splunk Enterprise version to use, our recommendation would be avoid latest versions for production environment.
 The latest version can be unknown to many and contain several bugs.
 Using CCA for Splunk to try out latest versions in development environments is recommended.

 For production environment(s) we recommend to use a stable version, usually the latest minor version of the latest major version is proven to be stable.
+Except for when a new major release, then the CCA compatibility and production stability will be assessed before that release is recommended to use in CCA.

 CCA for Splunk’s supported versions:
 * Splunk Enterprise 8.X